A Guide To Hearing Loss Claims – How To Make A Hearing Loss Compensation Claim?

 Many people realise they might have hearing loss when they find that they need to turn up the television or radio in order to hear it.
 Their hearing loss also may cause them to withdraw from social situations, or conversations with others, because of the difficulties in communicating that hearing loss can cause.

+Next in our hearing loss claims guide, let’s look at some common causes of this condition.
 These causes may create hearing loss in one ear, or both.

 - Damage to the inner ear: The cochlea are cells in the inner ear, which can send electrical sound signals to the brain.
 These can be damaged by aging, or repeated exposure to loud noises, which result in the sound waves not going to the brain.
 As a result, the person may find they have difficulty picking out words in a situation where there is a lot of background noise.
 High pitched sounds may also appear to be muffled.